Solo holidays: Our guide to single travel

 Have you ever wanted to take a trip by yourself?
 While we love traveling with friends, family, and partners, solo travel is its own reward.
-Solo holidays give you more flexibility to do what you want, when you want to do it.
+Single holidays give you more flexibility to do what you want, when you want to do it.
 We've found some incredible solo trips to affordable destinations across the globe, whether you're looking to explore the ancient ruins of Mexico, take a road trip across Iceland, or just relax on the beaches of Mallorca.

 Check out some of our best solo holiday deals:

-The 6 best solo travel destinations
+The 6 best solo travel destinations for 2020

 We realise that Southeast Asia is already a popular destination for solo travellers and backpackers.
 However, we decided on Vietnam specifically due to the diverse landscapes and variety of activities to do there.